 Throw ratio refers to the ratio of projected distance to screen width, the smaller the throw ratio, the wider the projected screen under the same projected distance.

-A common projector has a throw ratio range of 1.5 ~1.9.
+A common projector has a throw ratio range of 1.5 to 1.9.
 If the throw ratio is less than 1, it can be called a short-throw projector.